 - Quantity – the number of line items being ordered

 - Do you want to update the Master Item details with this change?
-Selecting Yes will cause the item cost to be changed on the Item Details so that the next time you sell this item the new cost will be referenced.
+Selecting Yes will cause the item cost to be changed on the Item Details so that the next time you sell this item, it will reference the new cost.
 Selectin No keeps the Master Item details untouched.

 - Would you like to adjust the cost on the Sales Order to match the cost of the Purchase Order?
 Selecting Yes will change the cost on the sales order so that your job costing remains accurate.
-Choosing No leaves the cost on the sales order as it was originally entered.
+Choosing No leaves the cost on the sales order the same as the original Item Master cost.

 - Important: You are only able to adjust costs if you have been granted permission by your system administrator.